mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### ASSAULT ROCKET LAUNCHER

-The assault rocket launcher (ARL) fires 10mm solid- fuel rocket slugs.
+The assault rocket launcher (ARL) fires 10mm solid-fuel rocket slugs.
 Ammunition is held in detachable magazines inserted into the underside of the weapon behind the pistol grip.
 The standard ARL is not capable of automatic fire.
 A more expensive support